Xiaoli1127/GitRepository/hurocup/Hurocup_United_Soccer_Laws.md

 [US-1.20]: Goals must be anchored securely to the ground.
 Portable goals may only be used if they satisfy this requirement.

 [US-1.21]: Six passing markers are placed on the playing field.
 The passing markers are similar to the [wall obstacles](https://docs.google.com/document/d/1JF4hpEZ4fg_3BNnBojY3ZAYBdgUDpfGaB_MJusSJ5-8/pub) used in [Obstacle Run - HuroCup Laws of the Game](https://docs.google.com/document/d/1JF4hpEZ4fg_3BNnBojY3ZAYBdgUDpfGaB_MJusSJ5-8/pub).
-At the start of the match, the referee will place the six markers randomly on the field, but outside of the penalty box and goal box areas of the goals.
+At the start of the match, the referee will place the six markers randomly on the field, but outside of the penalty box and goal box areas of the goals
 ###[US-2]: The Ball

 [US-2.1]: The ball used in a match depends on the size class of the robots: